BTC (The Bahamas): From 1892 to the late 1990s

-Robert Bartlett took the reins of the Corporation on October 15, 1979, when he became general manager.
-Under Mr. Bartlett’s administration, Batelco moved from its rented location in the Chase Building on Thompson Boulevard to its own offices on John F. Kennedy Drive, where the company’s headquarters is currently located.
+Robert Bartlett took the reins of the Corporation on October 15, 1979, becoming general manager.
+Under Bartlett’s administration, Batelco moved from its rented location in the Chase Building on Thompson Boulevard to its own offices on John F. Kennedy Drive, where the company’s headquarters are currently located.

-In 1986 the Corporation joined the Caribbean Association of National Telecommunications Organizations (CANTO) and hosted its annual meeting and trade show, as well as acquiring the assets of The Grand Bahama Telephone Company.
-It was also in the late eighties that Cellular Telephone Service was inaugurated in The Bahamas.
+In 1986 the Corporation joined the Caribbean Association of National Telecommunications Organizations (CANTO) and hosted its annual meeting and trade show.
+It also acquired the assets of The Grand Bahama Telephone Company.
+It was also in the late eighties that Cellular Telephone Service was inaugurated in the Bahamas.

 In 1990, Robert Bartlett retired and Barrett Russell succeeded him as general manager.
-In February 1992, fibre optics became a part of the Batelco system, enabling system upgrades throughout the archipelago, including Inagua where service was introduced in March of that year.
+In February 1992, fibre-optics became a part of the Batelco system, enabling system upgrades throughout the archipelago, including Inagua, where service was introduced in March of that year.

 Sir Albert Miller took over as executive chairman of Batelco in 1995.
-The following year, on April 10, 1996, an agreement was signed for the engineering and installation of the Bahamas II Submarine Cable and, on August 26, Batelco entered the internet market with the introduction of Batelnet.
+An agreement was signed on April 10, 1996 for the engineering and installation of the Bahamas II Submarine Cable and, on August 26, Batelco entered the internet market with the introduction of Batelnet.

-The 1990s ended with the introduction of CLASS to residential customers, bringing them caller id, automatic recall and a number of other features.
-The end of the millennium also saw significant upgrades to its fiber optic system, including a 26 million dollar cable between Vero Beach, Florida and Eight Mile Rock owned by a consortium with Batelco and AT&T as the Terminal parties.
+The 1990s ended with the introduction of CLASS to residential customers, bringing them caller ID, automatic recall and a number of other features.
+The end of the millennium also saw significant upgrades to its fibre-optic system, including a 26 million dollar cable between Vero Beach, Florida and Eight Mile Rock owned by a consortium with Batelco and AT&T as the terminal parties.